 Since the beginning of 2007, gold has gone from $700 per ounce to as high as $1,500, closing at $1,496.20 on April 19, 2011—a 114% gain in approximately four years.
 Silver, on the other hand, has gone from $10 per ounce at the start of 2009, to as high as $43—a 330% gain in just over two years.
 As recently as September 2010, silver was valued at less than $20 per ounce, and while gold is routinely hitting new all-time highs, silver has still yet to reach its nominal high of $50.35, which it hit back in 1980.

-Given gold’s current market value at $1,496.20 per ounce, and silver’s at $44.02, one ounce of gold is valued at 34 ounces of silver.
-Not that long ago, this ratio was in the 60s and 70s, and thus silver has been surging when compared to gold.
-However, the historic relationship between the two metals is closer to 15-to-1, which means that silver should more than double in relation to gold—and if gold continues to go higher, as it should, than silver will just have to go that much higher still.
+However, the historic silver gold ratio between the two metals is closer to 15-to-1, which means that silver should more than double in relation to gold—and if gold continues to go higher, as it should, than silver will just have to go that much higher still.

 What’s more, whenever one commodity is drastically overvalued in relation to another, as has been the case in terms of gold compared to silver, the natural reaction of the market is to “overcorrect” when the pendulum swings back in the other direction.
 In other words, instead of gold declining from 34 times the value of silver to 15 times, it could “overcorrect” to 12 or even 10 times—maybe even 7 or 5 times.
 But even assuming that gold kept its current valuation and silver only reached 1/15 gold’s price, that would still put silver at just under $100 per ounce, which is a very reasonable target.